 AIS data can be displayed in different ways.
 SOLAS ships must carry a Minimum Keyboard and Display (MKD) which displays received AIS data in alphanumeric form.

-On vessels with more capable displays than the MKD, the manner in which it is displayed depends on the type of data AIS; ship dynamic data is typically displayed as an icon on radar or ENC, (see Figure 2).
+On vessels with more capable displays than the MKD, the manner in which it is displayed depends on the type of AIS data; ship dynamic data is typically displayed as an icon on radar or ENC, (see Figure 2).
 Ship static data is typically shown as a textbox

 In addition, the AIS may display: